wrapperband/Tame-Mossley-FloodRisk/README.md

 note : This is a daily reading so, real flood time speeds may changing by an even greater amount.

-The flood in Mossley on 11/9/2017 indicates the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.
+The flood in Mossley on 11/9/2017 show that the flood warning level should be decreased to ~80cm and the alarm level be set ~240cm at the Waggon gauge Uppermill.

 ### Method